 There are numerous broad categories of Internet trickery, each with associated variations that tend to emerge when they best fit the current cultural climate and newsworthy events of the day.
 As people gradually learn of these newer scams, and governments and security organizations update their crime-fighting techniques, the effectiveness of those scams gradually declines.
 That's just about the time when another major event allows cyberspace con artists to cook up some new ideas, or a technology is introduced that can be exploited as a new vector for reaching prospective victims.

-In this article, we will consider a few of the most frequently seen scams on the Internet, and what you can do to avoid falling prey to them.
+In this article, I will consider a few of the most frequently seen scams on the Internet, and what you can do to avoid falling prey to them.

 Humans are, in most cases, humane.
 We are generally willing to help others, especially those who are suffering mightily from natural disasters and other circumstances beyond their control.
 This is particularly true of Americans, who have a long history of generosity among themselves and to the world at large.
 (In fact, Americans have the highest rate of charitable contributions, per capita — even during the Great Depression.)
 It is human nature to assist others in need.
 Sadly, it is also human nature that is targeted by the unscrupulous.